gurjyot/Social-Connections/README.md

 # Social-Connections
 Social Links for a Q2A website.

-The plugin is still in production so do not use it for a live website as nothing will be compunsated for any damage.
+The plugin is still in production so do not use it for a live website as nothing will be compensated for any damage.